コンテンツにスキップ

 .WithReference(orleans.AsClient());

-Now that the AppHost project is completed, you can implement the Orleans server project.
-Let’s start by adding the necessary NuGet packages:
+Now that the AppHost project is configured, implement the Orleans server project.
+Add the required NuGet packages:

 dotnet add package Aspire.Azure.Data.Tables